timatooth/goku/Readme.md

 # Goku - Super Saiyan Kubernetes Deployment
-> Watches files to deploy on Kubernetes instantly with CTRL-S using Helm.
+> Watchs app code to deploy new Docker images to Kubernetes

 **This tool is still in very early alpha stages**

 ### Requirements
-* Kubernetes 1.8+
-* Minikube (or some other local cluster)
+* Minikube + kubectl
-* Tiller installed on Kubernetes cluster (`helm init`)
+* Helm tiller installed on Kubernetes cluster (`helm init`)

 ## Example `goku.yaml` config
 All paths to dockerfiles & charts are constructed relative to the `goku.yaml` location.